History of Mike Lawler in Timeline

 2024: Rescinding Ban on Television News Cameras

-In early 2024, Michael Lawler rescinded his policy of banning television news cameras from his town hall meetings, which had been in place for much of 2023.
+In early 2024, Lawler rescinded his ban on television news cameras from his town hall meetings, ending a policy that had been in place for much of 2023.

 2026: Potential Bid for Governor